 Under the direct supervision of the Living Learning Community Coordinator, the Community Development Intern will perform the following tasks:

 Community Building & Event Planning

-- Promote, develop, and implement active and passive programming relevant to the LLC
+- Promote, develop, and implement events and initiatives relevant to the LLC

-- Encourage residents to engage in floor activities and programs to build community
+- Encourage students to engage in LLC activities and programs to build community

-- Develop positive, respectful, and personal relationships with residents
+- Develop positive, respectful, and personal relationships with students

 - Implement the 9 Deliverable curriculum to meet all event planning requirements